-The Centre for Liberal & General Studies administers the General Education Program under the authority of the Professorial Board's Standing Committee on General Education.
+The Centre for Liberal & General Studies administers the General Education Program under the authority of the Academic Board's Undergraduate Studies Committee.
 The Centre is the subject authority for all subjects offered in the General Education Program, even though many subjects are contributed by various academic units of the University.